vanshika1405/money_lending_app/README.md

 - Ensure you have Ruby installed (version specified in the `Gemfile`).

 ### System Dependencies
-- Redis (for background job processing with Sidekiq or Resque).
+- Redis (for background job processing with Sidekiq ).